 Measuring the effect and sustainability of Sioo:x-testing against EN 113 and EN 84

 The effects and durability of wood treated with SiOO:X are well documented.
-SiOO:X has achieved very good results in the accepted industry test EN 113 (“rot protection test”) after the ageing procedure EN 84 was first performed.
+SiOO:X has achieved very good results in the widely recognised industry test EN 113 (“rot protection test”) after the ageing procedure EN 84 was first performed.
 Both EN tests are included in a package that applies as a Swedish and international standard to determine the preventive protective effect of wood preservatives against rot fungi.
 SiOO:X is a wood protector, not a wood preservative and the results of the testing reported in this document should be assessed with this in mind.

 EN 84 is a test that simulates ageing on the wood by the treated wood going through a specific procedure where in turns it is completely submerged and allowed to dry.
 In this way, some of the wood preservative can be leached, which results in lower protection for the tested wood.
 This will simulate ageing over many years in wet environments.
 The test was originally made for conventional copperbased wood preservatives with biocides.

 An effective wood preservative is leached to a lesser extent and therefore retains the protective effect over a longer period.
 SiOO:X with its dense silicone network proved in EN 84 testing to withstand water load in a very good way, and to provide very good wood protection.